Research Associate Professor Emeritus of Archaeology

 Manhattan, KS 66506

 Dr. Logan's teaching experience includes such courses as Introduction to Archaeology, Environment and Archaeology, North American Archaeology, and Laboratory Techniques in Archaeology.
 He is coordinator of the anthropology program's Museology Internship course.
 He has served on many doctoral and master's graduate committees and often guided undergraduates through Independent Reading and Research projects on a variety of archaeological topics.
 From 1986 to 2016, first at KU and subsequently at KSU, he directed sixteen sessions of the Kansas Archaeological Field School (KAFS), a summer research and educational endeavor.
 The KAFS focuses on his interest in prehistoric, ceramic-age (ca. AD 1-1500) cultures in the central Great Plains.
 His research reflects a broad interest in culture history and process, settlement-subsistence practices, spatial analysis, and environmental archaeology (geoarchaeology, zooarchaeology).
 Through his research projects, Dr. Logan provided KSU students with the opportunity to gain experience in archaeological field and laboratory work.
 He mentored students in the analysis of recovered data and the presentation of their results at conferences and in published articles.

-In addition to more than 40 major technical reports, Dr. Logan has published articles in the Journal of Field Archaeology, Plains Anthropologist, Midcontinental Journal of Archaeology, Central Plains Archeology, The Kansas Anthropologist, The Missouri Archaeologist, The Wisconsin Archeologist, Current Research in the Pleistocene, and Ethnohistory.
+In addition to dozens of technical reports, Dr. Logan has published articles in the Journal of Field Archaeology, Plains Anthropologist, Midcontinental Journal of Archaeology, Central Plains Archeology, The Kansas Anthropologist, The Missouri Archaeologist, The Wisconsin Archeologist, Current Research in the Pleistocene, and Ethnohistory.

 Book chapters and encyclopedia entries: